Why does God allow suffering?

 Moments in History When God Allowed Suffering

-If you’re already familiar with the sobering account of Job, you know that his first claim to fame was in what he lost: everything but his wife and his life.
+If you’re already familiar with the sobering account of Job, you know his first claim to fame was in what he lost: everything but his wife and his life.
 Read the story, and you realize God clearly permitted this pain.
 Seem cruel?

 Consider another historical incident of suffering—the Tower of Babel in Genesis 11.
 Humans became exceedingly cocky at this point and decided to make a name for themselves by building a big tower.
 It might sound silly to us—who were they trying to impress?—but God didn’t find it funny.